Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

     return (score_collect)
 ```

-The search string is the term we're looking for, it would be the term you would type into the twitter search bar on the web client.
-The `public_tweets` variable holds 100 tweets and the corresponding meta data: very messy.
+The search string is the term we're looking for.
+It would be the term you would type into the Twitter search bar on the web client.
+The `public_tweets` variable holds 100 tweets and the corresponding metadata: very messy.
 So we use TextBlob (which has it's own twitter methods) to parse these messy tweets into what we want, the `tweet.text`!
 Now we have the text, we use the TextBlob sentiment method to get the sentiment and subjectivity of each tweet.

 ## Plotting

-To plot our results we may use the seaborn joint plot.
+To plot our results we may use the seaborn joint plot, which will allow us to plot sentiment against subjectivity.
 This will allow us to retrieve and plot the sentiment scores against the subjectivity scores.
 This function calls the previous `get_sentiment_scores` function to get the sentiment scores and then plot it.

 ```python
     '''Takes search terms, passed to obtain scores, then prints a joint plot'''